Civil Air Transport: PRRI/Permesta movement in Indonesia

 On May 18 west of Ambon Island, Pope attacked one of a pair of Indonesian merchant ships that were carrying government troops for a counter-offensive against Permesta.
 An Indonesian Air Force P-51 and anti-aircraft fire from the ships shot down the B-26, and Pope and his Indonesian radio operator were captured.
 The CIA had ordered the CAT pilots to fly "sterile", i.e. with no documents that could either identify them or link them with the US government.
 However, Pope was carrying about 30 documents including his detailed flight log, secret orders for temporary deployment in Indonesia, military separation file and CAT identity card.
 Pope's capture with these documents immediately exposed the level of CIA support for the Permesta rebellion.
 Embarrassed, the Eisenhower administration quickly ended CIA support for Permesta and withdrew its agents and remaining aircraft from AUREV.

 Early in 1960 an Indonesian military court tried Pope; in April it convicted him and sentenced him to death.
 However, in 1962 Robert F. Kennedy negotiated with President Sukarno, and in August that year the Indonesian authorities released Pope and returned him to the US.

 Vietnam War

 In 1959, CAT was reorganized as Air America, which supported covert operations throughout Indochina during the Vietnam War (also known as the "Second Indochina War"), particularly in Laos.
 For further information see Air America (airline).
+Also relevant was Air Asia, a large CIA-owned Taiwan-based aviation maintenance facility, also spun out of CAT in the 1950s.